AirdroperUA/AirOS-docs/content/usage/advanced/index.md

 ### Network Test
 {{ service(service="Pardal", port=9120, link="/services/pardal", based=true) }}

-The Local Network Test measures real-time latency between BlueOS and the surface computer, and allows checking the upload and download speeds between them.
+The Local Network Test measures real-time latency between AirOS and the surface computer, and allows checking the upload and download speeds between them.

 A plot is provided of each test, to help diagnose intermittent issues.